 Mindfulness is the ability to be attentive to our moment to moment experience in a non-judgmental, non-reactive and kind manner.
 Instead of unconsciously reacting to life, based on past habits and conditioning, mindfulness gives you the freedom to consciously respond to life from a fresh, creative and compassionate perspective.

 When people hear the word compassion, they tend to think of kindness.
 But scientific studies have found the core of compassion to be courage.
 A standard definition of compassion is, “a sensitivity to suffering in self and others with a commitment to try to alleviate and prevent it.” (quote by Professor Paul Gilbert).
 In western society the practice of Self-Compassion is essential.
 Our culture with its emphasis on individual achievement tends to make us very critical and judgmental of ourselves and is often experienced as a internal mental conversation with our inner bully.
-Self-Compassion practice counters this self-judgemental tendency by cultivating self-awareness, acceptance and kindness, which together supports improved health, wellbeing and interpersonal harmony.
+Self-Compassion practice counters this self-judgmental tendency by cultivating self-awareness, acceptance and kindness, which together supports improved health, well-being and interpersonal harmony.

 Who Practices Mindfulness and Compassion?

 Mindfulness and compassion training are commonly taught in such settings as: personal wellness classes, healthcare, psychotherapy, education, business and sports.

 - Lower levels of psychological distress including depression, stress and anxiety

 - Lower rates of health-related absenteeism and fewer hospital admissions

 - Fosters overall sense of well-being and life satisfaction